eamena-project/eamena-arches-dev/projects/apaame/README.md

 # APAAME archive
 > Aerial Photographic Archive for Archaeology in the Middle East archive

-Work in progress: [worflow](https://github.com/eamena-project/eamena-arches-dev/tree/main/projects/apaame#workflow) to update the EAMENA Information resources links from the Flickr archive to the new ArchDAMS platform
+Work in progress: [update EAMENA's Information Resources links to APAAME](https://github.com/eamena-project/eamena-arches-dev/tree/main/projects/apaame#update-ir-apaame-links) (from the Flickr archive to the new ArchDAMS platform)

 ## EAMENA and APAAME